 So, are you preparing for the end of the pandemic?
-After so long in quarantine, the idea of re-entering the world can seem intimidating, but these anxieties are common, and there are plenty of things you can do to prepare.
-As normality approaches, here are some tips on how to prepare yourself for a post-COVID America.
+After so long in quarantine, re-entering the world can seem intimidating, but these anxieties are common, and there are plenty of things you can do to prepare.
+As normality approaches, here are some tips on preparing yourself for a post-COVID America.

 Many people have used their time in lockdown to focus on physical health.
 If you’ve fallen behind in this area, there’s no reason to panic – workout plans benefit people differently.
 With some dedication, you can start tomorrow and still be in great shape in time for the end of the pandemic.
 A quick change to your standard regime, using techniques such as interval training, may allow you to rapidly burn off fat or, by addressing the ‘components of fitness’ such as ‘power, strength, endurance, flexibility, agility, balance and coordination,’ you can attain a more energetic, healthier self.